nagachary/java-must-read/oop/object_relationships/read/README.md

 # Relationships in Object-Oriented Programming
 To build a flexible and robust system, we need to understand the fundamental relationships between classes in object-oriented programming.

-Basically there are four types of relationships which are the building blocks of the class interactions from strongest to weak bonding, which are Composition, Aggregation, Association and Inheritance.
+Basically there are four types of relationships which are the building blocks of the class interactions from strongest to weak bonding, which are Composition, Aggregation, Association, Inheritance and Dependency.

 ## Types of Relationships

-1) Association (uses-a, has-a)
+1) Association (uses-a)
 2) Aggregation (has-a)
 3) Composition (has-a, part-of)
 4) Inheritance (is-a)
+5) Dependency

 ----